INDIVIDUAL

 Autism & ADHD

 Every human is unique in their needs and the therapeutic approach that works best for them.
-As such, we pull from several different modalities of therapy.
-Upon meeting with you, we can tailor the approach that best fits your needs during our sessions.
+We draw from a range of evidence-based modalities and tailor the approach to you: your goals, your history, what your nervous system actually needs.

 -

 Eye Movement Desensitisation and Reprocessing (EMDR) is a therapy that helps people heal from trauma, anxiety, PTSD, phobias, and negative self-beliefs.
 It works by using guided eye movements, tapping, or sound to help the brain reprocess painful memories, reducing their emotional impact.
-EMDR is relevant because it offers a quicker and effective alternative to traditional talk therapy, helping people feel calmer and more in control without erasing their memories.
-In practice, a therapist leads the client through a series of eye movements while focusing on a troubling memory, helping to desensitise its emotional charge over time.
-For those struggling with past trauma, EMDR can be a powerful tool to regain emotional stability and move forward.
+EMDR offers a quicker and effective alternative to traditional talk therapy, helping people feel calmer and more in control without erasing their memories.

 If past experiences are still affecting your life, EMDR might be a good next step.
 You can find out more about EMDR Therapy here.